 The rest of the paper proceeds as follows.
 In Section 2, we describe the institutional background and the conceptual framework.
-We present Section 3 the data used in our analyses, as well as descriptive statistics.
+We present the data used in our analyses, as well as descriptive statistics, in Section 3.
 We investigate the fire-sale risk channel in Section 4.
 In Section 5, we investigate alternative channels of the bank-sovereign nexus.
-We relate our paper to the literature in Section 6.
-We conclude in Section 7.
+We relate our paper to the literature in Section 6 and we conclude in Section 7.